 The landscaping on the north side of Collins Hill was never completed to the end of of the subdivision property line, about another 70 feet.
-One of the homeowners brought this to our attention along with a request to remove several very large pine trees on CVHA property.
+One of the homeowners brought this to our attention in 2019 along with a request to remove several very large pine trees on CVHA property.
 CVHA contacted Jackson EMC to have them removed.
-Due to covid this area received partial attention in 2021 and is scheduled for completion in 2022.
+Due to covid this area received partial attention in 2021 and was completed in 2023.

 The front entrance remodeling project began in 2019 for the purpose of planting perennials in the marque sign beds rather than the annual flowers CVHA had been using for decades which come with monthly fees to clean up and replant.
 This project did not come to fruition in 2019, was re-evaluated in January of 2020, and plans were made to move ahead only to have the covid pandemic shut down the country.
 In January 2021 final plans were made to include completely remodeling the front entrance as well.
 Covid continued to prevent the timely response of service providers.
 CVHA was able to paint the signs, clean up the brass founding plaques, repair the irrigation system, replace the halogen marque lights with an LED version, and install sod on the south entrance over the course of the year.
 Unfortunately service providers and planting windows for the beds never lined up.
-Hopefully this project can be completed spring 2022.
+This project was completed in 2023.

 Some homeowners may recall that the CVHA community voted to update the covenants in 2010 and keep this HOA alive.
 This update did not change the previous rules and regulations or By-laws.
 The original voting requirements in the By-laws of CVHA makes it very difficult to amend or change anything in CVHA covenants.
 In 2010 a number of events came together that provided a rare and unique opportunity which made it possible for the community to vote on amending covenants.
 Over the last 10 years this community has not met the qualifications required for voting on an amendment.
 This administration nonetheless remains steadfast to get this changed, and if another rare and unique opportunity shows up to change the voting requirements of the By-laws, it will be exercised.
 The sole purpose of this endeavor is to provide this community with the means to self govern and have covenants that reflect the wishes of our present day community, rather than being forced to administer covenants stuck in 1987.